Made for the Common Good:

 Marriage safeguards justice

-The third installment of Marriage: Unique for a Reason engages the false claim of discrimination and explores the universal significance of the unique good of marriage in service to society and to the inviolable dignity of every human person.
+The fourth and final installment of Marriage: Unique for a Reason explores the universal significance of the unique good of marriage in service to society and to the inviolable dignity of every human person.
 Contrary to what is often heard in media and pop-culture venues, and even in some courts and legislatures, protecting marriage as the union of one man and one woman is a matter of justice.
 Far from being discriminatory, the Church’s teaching on marriage upholds and enhances the dignity of men, women, and children.